skoolkid/skoolkit/sphinx/source/ref-files.rst

   * ``u`` - unused addresses
   * ``w`` - DEFW blocks

-* ``Includes`` - a comma-separated list of addresses of entries to include on the memory map page in addition to those specified by the ``EntryTypes`` parameter
+* ``Includes`` - a comma-separated list of entries to include on the memory map page in addition to those specified by the ``EntryTypes`` parameter; each item in the list may be either an entry address or the name of an entry group defined in the :ref:`entryGroups` section
 * ``Intro`` - the text (which may contain HTML markup) displayed at the top of the memory map page (default: '')
 * ``LabelColumn`` - ``1`` to display the 'Label' column if any entries have